 A recent trend – although one that has arguably been part of Costa Rican gastronomy for as long as anyone can remember, without any fanfare – is the move towards farm-t0-table cuisine.
 You’ll find celebrated practitioners such as chef Jose González taking the concept to award-winning levels at al mercat, where the farm and restaurant are both part of the same chain.

-Barrio Escalante is a short walk from the popular Downtown district and you’ll find plenty of innovative dishes here, such as sirloin served in coffee sauce, which may not be to everyone’s taste.
-Let’s take a look at some of the nation’s top dishes that you have to try at least once.
+Barrio Escalante is a short walk from the popular downtown district and you’ll find plenty of innovative dishes here, such as sirloin served in coffee sauce, which may not be to everyone’s taste.
+Let’s take a look at some of the top dishes in the nation that you have to try at least once.

-You’ll find some variety of these dishes right across the country, with a few regional tweaks along the way.
-Here are the dishes you should keep an eye out for.
+You’ll find some variety of these dishes right across the country, with a regional tweaks along the way.
+Here are the dishes you should try.

 Casado: We’ve already mentioned this ubiquitous bean, rice, salad and plantain staple.
 Some serve it with a side of grilled meat or fish to enhance the earthy combination of base ingredients.
 The name translates into English as “marriage”, although it’s unclear whether that’s a reference to the marriage of ingredients or if the name stems from the lunches that wives made for their husbands to take to work.

-Gallopinto: This is another fascinating term for a pretty simple dish.
-Gallo pinto means “painted rooster”, and the dish itself consists of beans, rice, cilantro, onions and garlic.
+Gallopinto: This is another fascinating term for a pretty simple dish; it means “painted rooster”, and the dish itself consists of beans, rice, cilantro, onions and garlic.
 Expect to find a serving of this on your breakfast menu, as it goes well with eggs.

-Ceviche: Ceviche originates from Peru, but the incredible seafood available in Costa Rica means that the small fresh plates of cured fish taste especially good.
-Marinated raw fish is served cold with a strong citric kick that can take some time to get used to, but the simplicity of it means that ceviche found on food carts on the roadside by the sea will be as good as that eaten in any high-end restaurant.
+Ceviche: Originating from Peru, this cured seafood dish is unsurprisingly popular in Costa Rica which has an abundance of fresh fish.
+Marinated raw fish is served cold with a strong citric kick that can take some getting used to, but the simplicity of it means that ceviche found on food carts on the roadside by the sea will be as good as that eaten in any high-end restaurant.

-Chifrijo: This relatively modern invention fuses two popular ingredients.
-What do you get if you cross chicharrones (fried pork skin) with frijoles (beans)?
+Chifrijo: What do you get if you cross chicharrones (fried pork skin) with frijoles (beans)?
 Well, the answer popped up in a San José bar about 30 years ago and is now the ultimate snack to go with your beer.